xan105/AnyLua/README.md

 You need a DLL injector to inject `AnyLua` into the target process.

-A quick google search will find you plenty on GitHub.
+A quick google search will find you plenty on GitHub.<br/>
 🐧 Linux: the classic combo `createRemoteThread()` + `LoadLibrary()` from `Kernel32` works under Wine/Proton.

 Alternatively, here are some of my own: